docker/docs/docker-for-windows/index.md

 ![Shared Drives](images/settings-shared-drives.png)

-You will be asked to provide your Windows system username and password (domain user) to apply shared drives.
+You are prompted for your Windows system username and password (domain user) to apply shared drives.
 You can select an option to have Docker store the credentials so that you don't have to re-enter them every time.

 Permissions to access shared drives are tied to the credentials you provide here.
-If you run `docker` commands and tasks under a different username than the one used here to set up sharing, your containers will not have permissions to access the mounted volumes.
+If you run `docker` commands and tasks under a different username than the one used here to set up sharing, your containers do not have permissions to access the mounted volumes.

 > Tips on shared drives, permissions, and volume mounts